-However, much more importantly for the US and today’s extravangas like the Super Bowl, and all the others. the Harvard squad enjoyed the Canadian game better.
+However, much more importantly for the US style game of today and extravaganzas like the Super Bowl, and all the others. the Harvard squad preferred the Canadian rules.

-The Canadian team could also only field 11 players at the match, whereas the Americans usually played with 15 members (or more) on the field.
+These included only fielding 11 players during a match, whereas the Americans usually played with 15 members (or more) on the field.
 Even today, American football only puts 11 members per team on the field.

 The Harvard team liked the Canadian innovations to the game such as running with the ball, downs, forward passing, goal posts for a try, or touchdown, and tackling.
 They adopted the Canadian rules and they then introduced them into a match with Yale the following year.

-It also marked the first time admission was charged to a college sporting event, with a 50 cent fee for spectators, which apparently would be used post game for “entertaining” the visiting Canadian team.
+The initial McGill-Harvard game. also marked the first time admission was charged at a college sporting event, with a 50 cent fee for spectators, which apparently would be used post game for “entertaining” the visiting Canadian team.
 American college football now generates well over a billion of dollars in revenue every year.

 In 1876 a formalized rulebook was created by US colleges as the new sport took a much different route from the sports of soccer and rugger (rugby), but one which had been very much influenced by the Canadian innovations.